kerryb/ytd/README.md

     make

+Build an upgrade tarball:

+_Notes: ensure umbrella app version is updated in `rel/config.exs`, and also individual app versions (assuming they've changed) in their `mix.exs` files.
-Build an upgrade tarball, using version in `rel/config.exs` (uses Docker: if you get certificate errors, restart Docker to get the VM clock back in sync):
+The release build uses Docker: if you get certificate errors, restart Docker to get the VM clock back in sync._

 		make build-upgrade